dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

 all the righteousness and vitreousity of Joan d'Arc.
 You know what I am?
 FUCKING PISSED OFF.
 At who?
 White, liberal America.

-why wouldn't i be pissed of at a specific ethnicity? or other ethnicities generally? because it's not their fault. this problem speaks deeply about the fallibility of humans in general.  besides, people who are not white and not socialist actually gave me the benefit of the doubt, more often than not.
+Why wouldn't i be pissed of at a specific ethnicity?
+Or other ethnicities generally? because it's not their fault.
+This problem speaks deeply about the fallibility of humans in general.
+Besides, people who are not white and not socialist actually gave me the benefit of the doubt, more often than not.

-why is that? well, there's a few reasons for that and I'm glad that I was wise enough to be peaceful about being mislabelled.
+Why is that?
+Well, there's a few reasons for that and I'm glad that I was wise enough to be peaceful about being mislabelled.
 Most people might just lash back at what they thought was the cause of their problems.
 That means, they weren't racist before, but then after being